 Insurance companies in Michigan may offer a discount to good drivers.
-Motorist without a moving violation or at-fault accident during the past three years typically meet the criteria for good or safe driver discounts.
+A motorist without a moving violation or at-fault accident during the past three years typically meets the criteria for good or safe driver discounts.
 Additionally, Michigan drivers may qualify for a variety of other discounts, including:

 - Anti-Lock Brake

 - Multiple Line